 Results for IELTS Life Skills tests

-Test results are normally available within 7 days of your test.
+Test results are normally available within seven (7) days of your test.

 You will get one of two results:

-A fail result means that you have not been successful and your test cannot be used for your visa application.
+A fail result means that you have not been successful and your test cannot be used for your visa applications